 This is a great source especially if they specialize in home decor.
-You can shop year around and you do not have to waste your gas and time.
+You can shop year-round and you do not have to waste your gas and time.
 The only drawback is they might not negotiate on prices, they have overhead as they have a storefront.
-All the shops are different so always ask if they are firm on their pricing.
+All shops are different so always ask if they are firm on their pricing.

 This Repurposed Radio Cabinet was one of my favorite thrift store finds

 Flea markets are always good because you have so many different sellers in one location.
 You are not wasting your time or gas driving around like with garage sales.
 You also have indoor flea markets that are good in the cold months.
 Again, the “early bird catches the worm” applies to flea markets as well.